Emergency Dentist — Ken Caryl, CO

 The sooner you receive treatment from an emergency dentist in Ken Caryl, the better.
 Delaying your dental visit will only allow the problem to worsen.
 For example, if an infection in a tooth remains untreated, it can spread into the surrounding tissues and even cause systemic illness.
 Also, keep in mind that it may be impossible to splint an avulsed tooth back into place if more than an hour or two passes after it gets knocked out.

 When you call us to tell us about your emergency, describe the situation in as much detail as you can.
 If we believe it is safe for you to wait a day or two before you receive treatment, we will let you know.

 A dental emergency can strike anyone at any time.
 You can prepare to cope with such a situation by saving our practice’s number in your phone and by making sure that you have a first-aid kit handy.
-The kit should include pain reliever, gauze, and a small container that you can use to store a tooth or any dental restorations that might get knocked out of your mouth (always be sure to store a knocked-out tooth in milk or water).
+The kit should include pain relievers, gauze, and a small container that you can use to store a tooth or any dental restorations that might get knocked out of your mouth (always be sure to store a knocked-out tooth in milk).